portiaAI/portia-sdk-python/README.md

 - Run unit tests with `poetry run pytest tests/unit`.
 - Run integration tests with `poetry run pytest tests/integration`.

 We utilize [pytest-parallel](https://pypi.org/project/pytest-parallel/) to execute tests in parallel.
-You can add the `--workers=4` argument to the commands above to run in parallel .
+You can add the `--workers=4` argument to the commands above to run in parallel.
+If you run into issues running this try setting `export NO_PROXY=true` first.

 ## Release